Menagerie refers to the wildly varying topics covered here in my eclectic collection of carefully crafted creations.

 Know how to play it safe when camping in bear country...

-- Pack it in/ pack it out.
-In-other-words, if you brought it, take it with you when you leave.
+- Pack it in/pack it out, or Leave No Trace.
+In other words, if you brought it, take it with you when you leave.
 Don't leave anything behind including food scraps, bottles or cans, plastics, paper, broken whatever-its, etc.